Hackaletes/Code-Masher/README.md

 Enemies will increase in health as you defeat them.
 After a certain amount of enemies a boss enemy will appear.
 Your character will be able to upgrade the damage it deals.
-You can aqcuire a helper from the upgrade menu as well.
+You can acquire a helper from the upgrade menu as well.
 Your progress will be tracked in the settings.
 ### App Evaluation